 Key Points

-• Tech due diligence is the process of evaluating a business’s technology, software and related components.
+- Tech due diligence is the process of evaluating a business’s technology, software and related components.
 The output presents the risk and potential value of tech regarding your opportunity, company, and industry.

-• Tech due diligence is important as it assists the potential investor or buyer gain an accurate picture of a company, including its true value and potential for growth and risks.
+- Tech due diligence is important as it assists the potential investor or buyer gain an accurate picture of a company, including its true value and potential for growth and risks.

-• Key elements of tech due diligence include reviewing areas such as the IT strategy, software, hardware, and customer support.
+- Key elements of tech due diligence include reviewing areas such as the IT strategy, software, hardware, and customer support.

 What is Tech Due Diligence?

 Technical (or tech) due diligence is the process of evaluating the tech, software, architecture and related components of a company.
 This includes its software, products, product differentiators, product roadmap, security, systems, and practices.
 It usually occurs in tandem with large corporate events, such as initial public offerings (IPOs), mergers & acquisitions, buyouts by private equity funds or during fundraising rounds led by venture capital firms and growth equity investors.
 The output presents both the risk and potential value of tech concerning your opportunity, company, and industry.
+At NUOPTIMA, our expertise in private equity value creation ensures that our tech due diligence process not only identifies risks but also uncovers opportunities for value enhancement, aligning with the strategic goals of our clients.

 Simply put, it is a discovery process, and group of best practices and recommendations that provide help and guidance on important risk mitigation needs as well as opportunities for value creation.
 It highlights critical separation or integration areas that may affect the value of the deal.
 It also evaluates all the separate tech components in a company and everything needed to utilise that technology to find hidden threats.

-• Comprehend the true value of the target business
+- Comprehend the true value of the target business

-• Get a broad idea of risks in every area
+- Get a broad idea of risks in every area

-• Make financial planning that is informed
+- Make financial planning that is informed

-• Develop a value-driven plan that compliments your value creation thesis
+- Develop a value-driven plan that compliments your value creation thesis

 Why is Tech Due Diligence Important?

 Tech due diligence is important as it assists the potential investor or buyer in gaining an accurate picture of a company, including its true value and potential for risks and growth.
 It considers factors including competitors, product differentiators, protections on intellectual property (IP), risks from the use of third-party software, and technological processes.
-Therefore, tech due diligence’s main outcome is identifying business and technology risks.
+Therefore, tech SaaS buyer due diligence‘s main outcome is identifying business and technology risks.
 The process notes costs, investments and opportunities and gives information on both growth and scalability for a private equity company.
 Moreover, the potential for tech to make or break deals in private equity has never been bigger.
 Here is why tech due diligence is essential for both the buying and selling side of M&A:

-• The buy-side: The buyer (or investor) needs to understand the risks and potential costs that could affect the business.
+- The buy-side: The buyer (or investor) needs to understand the risks and potential costs that could affect the business.
 To have this understanding, the buyer requires detailed information on the target company’s IT capabilities, infrastructure, software, devices, potential security risks, tech stack, potential technical debt, and more.
 It also gives them a better understanding of the complexity levels regarding the carve-out or integration onto current platforms.
 Essentially, this process offers buyers peace of mind before committing to an acquisition.

-• The sell-side: Tech due diligence is also the responsibility of the seller.
+- The sell-side: Tech due diligence is also the responsibility of the seller.
 Indeed, by providing a tech due diligence report to the buyer, the seller will find the process will become more streamlined and can ultimately result in a higher valuation overall.
 Identifying any issues and finding solutions before the sale is highly prudent as it will ease any stress and prevent unforeseen obstacles that might appear during the transaction process.

 Tech due diligence checklists might have hundreds of items to consider depending on the company’s maturity and size.
 As we cannot feasibly cover every possible area of investigation in this article, below we have instead compiled a list of several crucial dimensions regarding conducting tech due diligence prior to any acquisition.